dd32/td-gh-ex/readme.txt

 = Version 4.1 =
 * Update: Bumped to 4.1 to coincide with WP 5.0 release
 * Fix: issue with displaying title permalink setting in Gutenberg editor

+= Version 4.2 =
+* Update: Updated to use some new Block Editor Features in WP 5.0.2.
+Simplified code and stylesheets.
+* New: Support for wide and full alignment for pages that have sidebars - wide/full don't overflow and get clipped
+* Fix: Block Editor embeds conflict with 'fitvids' - allow native blocks responsive formatting instead
+* Fix: Various ormatting issues, especially when in the Block Editor.
+* Update: Use built-in Block Editor dark theme support
+* Tweak: fix references to Gutenberg - use Block Editor instead
+* Tweak: remove Gutenberg plugin recommendation
+* Fix: italic and classic editor icon yellow bug in Block Editor
+* Tweak: automatic update for generated style files